The Nov. 8 California election is fast approaching, and the outlook is grim for both Prop 26 and Prop 27.

 The tribal initiative would allow in-person betting at tribal casinos and California horse racetracks.
 Sports betting legislation often leaves out horse racetracks, but their inclusion allows the proposition’s fiscal note to read positive.
 Card rooms would be taxed while each tribe would negotiate revenue-sharing deals individually.

 The tribal initiative would set a 10% tax rate on sports betting revenue.
-That money would be disbursed as follows:
+After 40% goes toward public K-12 schools and community colleges, that money would be disbursed as follows:

 - 15% to problem gambling programs

 - 15% to the state regulator to enforce industry rules